Wednesday, May 28, 2008

-Wood was truly a fascinating character - he wore women's underwear in World War II even though he wasn't gay, adored trash stories and was full of naive ideas, like when he looked at the old, random reel films in the studio and naively said: "Why I could make a whole film out of this stock footage!
+Wood was truly a fascinating character: he wore women's underwear in World War II even though he wasn't gay, adored trash stories and was full of naive ideas, like when he looked at the old, random reel films in the studio and naively said: "Why I could make a whole film out of this stock footage!
 It would start with explosions!
 Nobody knows what they are but they are upsetting the buffaloes, so the army is called to investigate!"
-Johhny Depp plays him absolutely irresistibly cute, talking with a blissful smile like a little kid, for which he was nominated for a Golden Globe as best actor in a musical or comedy, and that's why it's so heart breaking to watch how he falls deeper and deeper even though he never gives up hope and always gives his best.
-An few inappropriate profanities, some cheap gags, repetitiveness and the slightly overstretched running time bring the film down, but it's still very well made thanks to ironic moments (in one of them, Wood's crew doesn't have enough money so they break into a film studio and steal a puppet of an octopus for their film!) while Martin Landau is great as the forgotten Bela Lugosi, for which he won an Oscar and a Golden Globe as best supporting actor.
+Johhny Depp plays him absolutely irresistibly cute, talking with a blissful smile like a little kid, and that's why it is so heart breaking to watch how he falls deeper and deeper because he does not understand the cinema language, even though he never gives up hope and always gives his best.
+A few inappropriate profanities, some cheap gags, repetitiveness and the slightly overstretched running time bring the film down, but it is still very well made thanks to ironic moments (in one of them, Wood's crew doesn't have enough money so they break into a film studio and steal a puppet of an octopus for their film!) while Martin Landau is great as the forgotten Bela Lugosi, for which he won an Oscar and a Golden Globe as best supporting actor.